-I think there should be no problem renting a car in Thailand.
-I got fined twice, and the police didn't even ask for my license.
-They just took my passport, wrote down the passport number, and collected the fine.
-They didn't even check if I had a license.
-The prepared translation documents were not used ?
+I don't think there should be any problem renting a car in Thailand.
+I was fined twice, and the police didn't even ask for my driver's license; they just took my passport, noted the passport number, and collected the fine.
+They didn't check if I had a driver's license, and the translation documents I prepared were not used at all ?

 2 Answers